Client Login

 By Phil Cohen

-New Businesses Don’t Have Enough Collateral
+New Businesses Don’t Have Enough Accounts Receivable Collateral

 Startups have an especially hard time being approved for a bank loan because they lack two vital attributes.
 First of all, a startup company does not have any tangible assets to secure a loan.
 In fact, the company’s primary asset is its accounts receivables, which unfortunately is not concrete enough for a bank because those can disappear quickly and without notice.
 Banks look for assets that are more tangible such as real estate, machinery or equipment—something physical that they can seize in the event of default.

-Failure Rates for New Businesses Are Too High
+Failure Rates for New Businesses Are Too High Due to Poor Cash Flow

 The second area that could prevent a new company from obtaining a business loan is that banks traditionally will not consider loaning to companies who have been in business for fewer than three years because of the high failure rate for new businesses.

-Growing Companies Don’t Have Enough Profitable History
+Growing Companies Don’t Have Enough Profitable History for Bank Loans

 As noted previously, another time when entrepreneurs find themselves in need of cash is during a rapid growth period.
 More often than not, a growing company goes to a bank looking for a larger loan than what last year’s earnings could justify because they intend to use the loan to double or triple last year’s revenues.